notkartik1806/ML-Sahana-System-Ltd.-Internship/Prayas Chavda/Core-Python/readme.md

 1. **Add a student** - Enter details for one student
 2. **Bulk add students** - Choose between:
    - Manual entry: Specify count and enter details for multiple students
-   - File import: Import from a CSV file
 3. **View student list** - Display all students
 4. **Search for a student** - Search by student name
 5. **Delete a student** - Remove a student by name